Six things to know about Sharia divorce in UAE from 2025

 If you fear your spouse will take the children abroad

 If you are in divorce proceedings and believe your spouse may take your children to another country without your consent, apply immediately to the Personal Status Court for a travel restriction order on the children's passports.
 UAE courts act quickly on these applications.
 Once a travel restriction is in place, UAE immigration will not allow the children to depart without a court order lifting the restriction.
-Act before serving divorce papers if the risk is imminent -- once your spouse knows you are filing, they may act quickly.
+Act before serving divorce papers if the risk is imminent, because once your spouse knows you are filing, they may act quickly.

 Recognition of UAE Sharia Divorces Abroad